The Rise and Fall of the Dinosaurs: Reception

 The Rise and Fall of the Dinosaurs was a New York Times bestseller.

 Reviewers generally praised Brusatte's writing, with several calling it "vivid".
 His ability to bring to life the historical landscapes that would have been inhabited by the dinosaurs he writes about was especially singled out by multiple reviewers.
 The Christian Science Monitor praised his "narrative exuberance" and "completely winning blend of technical expertise and storytelling ability".

 Several other reviewers commented on the author's command of modern research and skill in communicating it simply to a non-technical audience.
 Holland called it a "readable and up-to-date survey of the current state of palaeontological knowledge" which "grippingly ... demonstrates the quickening pace of research" and declared it the best overview book on dinosaurs for a general audience since the 1986 The Dinosaur Heresies.
 Oliver Moody at The Times likewise praised Brusatte's "steering a course between pedantry and patronizing oversimplification with flair".
 A review in Systematic Biology strongly praises the source notes at the end of the book, in which Brusatte provides a brief summary of the primary sources he uses.

 Brusatte focuses heavily on anecdotes about modern paleontologists from his own life, leading one review to call the book "part autobiography and part popular science".
 This split reviewers, with Steve Donoghue at the Christian Science Monitor enjoying the stories and Ira Flatow writing for The New York Times saying they "made the book special", while Moody writes that "there are too many humdrum anecdotes ...
 He is also so nice about his colleagues that it makes you long for a juicy academic vendetta or some Lucky Jim-style campus theatrics".
 A review in Systematic Biology complains that the book "at times seems a review of his and his colleagues' accomplishments" but nevertheless calls it overall "captivating".

+In his review, Tim Fedak wrote: "a new generation of scientists, including paleontologists, will be inspired by this new dawn of popular science writing."

 Several reviewers criticized Brusatte's focus on T. rex and other "celebrity" clades, with one reviewer complaining that they "got somewhat out-T. rexed".

 In a rare negative review, Verlyn Klinkenborg criticizes Brusatte's popular science metaphors.
 He describes the book as "a lost world of [Brusatte's] own, where metaphors war anachronistically in defiance of what scientists understand".